Best daily deals

 When live, the gain knob on the Blue Yeti X will display your levels in an LED ring so you can take your eyes off the computer (click to animate).

 When you first start using the Blue Yeti X, you’ll see a ring of small LEDs around the volume knob, along with a solid ring embedded in the knob itself.
-While these can be a little confusing at first, it’s pretty simple to get the hang of it.
+While these can be a little confusing initially, getting the hang of it is pretty simple.

 Inner ringOuter ringWhat does it mean?